smccay/SDE/README.md

 All usage must fall under what's acceptable in the license agreement.

 ### Disclaimer
-Does not work on MacOS have not checked linux
+Does not work on MacOS have not checked linux.
 I cannot guarantee the security of the encrypted password.
 Please do not use this for anything that matters.
 User discretion advised.

 *The encryption is not random but is a random + or - 5 shift encryption.